awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

 ```

 **Important**
-The AWS KMS CMK must have been created in the same AWS Region as the destination buckets\.
+The KMS key must have been created in the same AWS Region as the destination buckets\.
-The AWS KMS CMK *must* be valid\.
-The `PUT` Bucket replication API doesn't check the validity of AWS KMS CMKs\.
-If you use an invalid CMK, you will receive the 200 OK status code in response, but replication fails\.
+The KMS key *must* be valid\.
+The `PUT` Bucket replication API doesn't check the validity of KMS keys\.
+If you use an invalid KMS key, you will receive the 200 OK status code in response, but replication fails\.

 The following example shows a replication configuration, which includes optional configuration elements\.